Iapetus-11/Villager-Bot/README.md

 * Ability to generate Minecraft pixel art from images sent in the chat
 * Ability to ping / check the status of any Minecraft server
 * Expansive economy system (based upon emeralds obviously!)
 * Multi-language support!
-(English, Español, Français)
+(English, Español, Français, 繁體中文)
 * Expansive customization options
 * Made by Iapetus11, so it must be good right?!